 The current river level sits about 5 meters below the level of the irrigated farm.
-The current plan, and subject to change based on further expert advice included in this project, is to pump the water up from the river and then gravity feed to the farm.
-Alternatives will be considered.
+The plan is to pump the water up from the river and then gravity feed to the farm through an irrigation system.
 Technology needs to be simple and easy to maintain.